josephdprein/version-control-workshop/index.md

 Your fork remains connected to the original repository; you can pull their changes into your fork when they update the code, or even open a pull request to ask them to fold *your* changes back into *their* code.

 Let's fork my sample github pages repository; it contains the text of this talk!
-You can find it [here](https://github.com/josephdprein/version-control-workshop).
+You can find it at [https://github.com/josephdprein/version-control-workshop].
-Click 'Fork' in the top right to fork the repository and have your own copy of the code.
+Click 'Fork' in the top right to create your own copy of the repository.

-### Setting Up GitHub Pages
+## Setting Up GitHub Pages
 GitHub Pages lets you host websites directly from your repository.

 To enable GitHub Pages: